ZiwenLi0325/EE399/hw6/README.md

 The application of machine learning algorithms to predict sea-surface temperatures is a vital task in the domain of climatology.
 This report investigates the application of an LSTM/decoder model, specifically the SHRED model, to this problem.
 We assess the performance of the model under different conditions, examining the effects of time lag, the introduction of Gaussian noise, and the number of sensors used.

-![recon](recon.png "Reconstruction image of SST")
+![recon](recon.png "Reconstruction image of SST") Figure 1: Reconstruction of SST using SHRED model

 ## Sec.
 II.
 Theoretical Background:
 The SHRED model is a deep learning architecture, specifically an encoder-decoder model with LSTM (Long Short-Term Memory) units.
 This model's purpose is to predict sea-surface temperature data, which inherently involves time-series prediction.
 LSTMs are particularly suited for this task as they have the ability to capture long-term dependencies within a sequence of data due to their gating mechanisms that control information flow.
 They mitigate the issues of vanishing or exploding gradients, thus enabling the network to learn from data over many timesteps.
 In the context of this work, the LSTM/decoder architecture allows the SHRED model to encode past sea-surface temperatures and then decode the encoded information to predict future temperatures.